kids encyclopedia robot

 The territory is divided into five districts:

-District Capital Population Area EEZ
+District Administrative centre Population Area EEZ

 Winter Summer (km2)

-Archipel Crozet Alfred Faure 25 45 352 567,475
+Crozet Islands Alfred Faure 25 45 352 567,475

-Archipel des Kerguelen Port-aux-Français 70 110 7,215 563,869
+Kerguelen Islands Port-aux-Français 70 110 7,215 563,869

 a According to new law 2007-224 of February 21, 2007, the Scattered Islands constitute the TAAF's fifth district.
 The TAAF website does not mention their population.
 The data are not included in the totals.

 b The Îles Éparses principal station is on Tromelin Island.
-The headquarters of the district chief lies beyond the TAAF, in Saint-Pierre on Réunion Island.
+The headquarters of the district chief lies beyond the TAAF, in Saint Pierre on Réunion Island.

 Each district is headed by a district chief, who has powers similar to those of a French mayor (including recording births and deaths and being an officer of judicial police).